Relaxation of imbalance in a disordered XX model with on-site dephasing: acknowledgement

 \section{acknowledgement}

-We would like to acknowledge support by Grants No.~J1-1698, J1-4385 and No.~P1-0402 from the Slovenian Research Agency.
-RG would also like to acknowledge support from UKRI grant EP/R029075/1.
+We would like to acknowledge support by Grants No.~J1-1698, No.~J1-4385 and No.~P1-0402 from the Slovenian Research Agency.
+RG would also like to acknowledge support from UKRI Grant No.~EP/R029075/1.
+Comments by an anonymous referee that helped us improve the presentation are gratefully acknowledged.